 Here's why bond prices fall when interest rates are rising.
 Imagine you were considering buying an individual bond (not a mutual fund).
 If today’s bonds are paying higher interest rates than yesterday’s bonds, you would naturally want to buy today’s higher interest-paying bonds so you can receive higher returns (higher yield or interest).

-However, you might consider paying for the lower interest-paying bonds of yesterday if the issuer was willing to give you a discount (lower price) to purchase the bond.
+You might consider paying for the lower interest-paying bonds of yesterday if the issuer was willing to give you a discount (lower price) to purchase the bond.
 As you might guess, when prevailing interest rates are rising, the prices of older bonds will fall because investors will demand discounts for the older (and lower) interest payments.
-For this reason bond prices move in opposite direction of interest rates and bond fund prices are sensitive to interest rates.
+For this reason, bond prices move in the opposite direction of interest rates and bond fund prices are sensitive to interest rates.

 Worst Bond Fund Types for Rising Interest Rates